The Pro Client is one of the ways of accessing Elvis 6 through a Web browser.

 Setting up the Pro client

-Your system administrator will have set up the Pro client for you, ready for use.
+You will use the Pro client to connect to Elvis Server.
+Your system administrator will have set up the environment for you, ready for use.
 No installation or configuration steps are needed on your side.

 Depending on your role, you will have been given full or limited access to the available features in the Pro client and the assets stored in Elvis.
 You may therefore not see all of the features described here in this article or be able to use them.
 When in doubt, contact your system administrator.